Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

+Our next result is about estimating the number of Dirichlet $L$-functions modulo $q$ that might vanish at $1/2$.
+Chowla conjectured that this never happens in case $\chi$ is a quadratic character. \begin{Thm} Let $\eps>0$ be arbitrary and fixed and $q$ be sufficiently large.
+Assume that both GRH and Conjecture \ref{yalconj1} for $a=1$ hold, then

+\end{Thm} Note that $a$ in Conjecture \ref{yalconj1} is general, but here it suffices to restrict to $a=1$ only.
+For ease of notation we will put

+For an illuminating discussion of the role of a possible zero of Dirichlet $L$-functions in $s=1/2$ in Montgomery's Conjecture \ref{Mont-primes-conj}, we refer to the introduction of Fiorilli's paper \cite{Fiorilli2015}.
+Further, we point out that Theorem \ref{thm-Lzero-onehalf} implies Theorem 1.3 of \cite{Fiorilli2015}.

-Moreover, it is also possible to show that a weaker form of \eqref{MFG-conj} follows by assuming a weaker form of the pair correlation conjecture for the Dirichlet $L$-functions.
-This weaker form involves an additional factor satisfying $1\le g(q)\le \varphi(q)$ in the upper bound, the original Conjecture \ref{yalconj1} arising on putting $g(q)=1$ and, essentially, the trivial estimate for $F_q(x,T)$, equation \eqref{trivial}, on choosing $g(q)=\varphi(q)$.
+\begin{Rem} It is also possible to show that a weaker form of \eqref{MFG-conj} follows by assuming a weaker form of the pair correlation conjecture for the Dirichlet $L$-functions.
+This weaker form involves an additional factor $g(q)$ satisfying $1\leq g(q)\leq \varphi(q)$ in the upper bound, the original Conjecture \ref{yalconj1} arising on taking $g(q)=1$ and, essentially, the trivial estimate \eqref{trivial} on choosing $g(q)=\varphi(q)$.
+To be specific, if we replace $\varphi(q)T x^{ \eps}$ in both upper bounds in Conjecture \ref{yalconj1} with $\varphi(q) g(q) T x^{ \eps}$, the following modifications hold with proofs similar to those in Section~\ref{S4}. \begin{enumerate}[a)] \item We can obtain a result analogue of Theorem \ref{thmfullrange} in which the final estimate is replaced by